Velomotion logo Velomotion small logo

 Equipment

-In the test we had the Mustache J.All with the 625 Wh battery.
-The other equipment includes a Suntour air suspension fork and the in-house Mustache Magic Grip Control damper.
-The braking system comes from Alhong and consists of rather slim two-piston brake calipers and small 180 mm discs at the front and rear.
-The choice of drive is quite unusual: the bike is powered by the Bosch Performance Line motor, which offers a balanced mix of power and smoothness with 75 Nm of torque.
-In contrast to the more powerful Bosch CX motor, the Performance Line is characterized by lower noise and a more natural driving experience, which is particularly advantageous in everyday use.
-There is also the new, large Kiox 500 display in all equipment variants.
+In the test we had the Moustache J.All with the 625 Wh battery.
+Other features include a Suntour air suspension fork and the in-house system.
+Moustache Magic Grip Control shock absorber.
+The braking system is from Alhong and consists of rather slender two-piston calipers and small 180 mm discs front and rear.
+The choice of drive system is quite unusual: the bike is powered by the Bosch Performance Line motor, which, with 75 Nm of torque, offers a balanced mix of power and smoothness.
+In contrast to the more powerful Bosch CX motor, the Performance Line is characterized by lower noise and a more natural riding feel, which is particularly advantageous for everyday use.
+The new, large Kiox 500 display is also included in all equipment variants.

 Frame J AlSi10Mg aluminum